libintoms/nordHealth-test/README.md

 Note: the HTML report is generated only; it is not auto-opened.

+## Code Quality and Pre-commit Hooks

+This project uses the following tools to ensure code quality and consistency:

+- **Prettier**: For automatic code formatting.
+Run `npm run format` to format all files, or `npm run format:check` to check formatting.
+- **ESLint**: For JavaScript/TypeScript linting.
+Run `npm run lint` to check for lint errors.
+- **Husky**: Git hooks manager.
+A pre-commit hook is set up to automatically run Prettier (check) and ESLint before each commit.
+This prevents commits with formatting or lint errors.

+### How the Pre-commit Hook Works

+On every `git commit`, Husky will:

+1. Run `npm run format:check` to ensure code is formatted with Prettier.
+2. Run `npm run lint` to ensure there are no lint errors.
+3. If either step fails, the commit will be aborted.

+You can find the hook script in `.husky/pre-commit`.

+---

 ## Notes

 - This is a Python Playwright project, so there is no `playwright.config.ts`